-This section concludes the presentation of the HHIEA by examining the identified collaborative linking of HIT sources and stakeholders, where data from each HIT source is extracted to form a replica that operates as a data supplier in the HIE, and each stakeholder is interested in accessing patient data across multiple edge servers and operates as a data consumer.
-The goal is to demonstrate the way that the full HHIEA architecture as shown in Figure 18 can efficiently manage an HIE scenario by providing the combined functionalities of multiple architectural styles.
-Figure 19 visualizes the process by complementing the previously HIT infrastructure with details from the proposed HHIEA.
+This section concludes the presentation of the HHIEA by examining the identified collaborative linking of HIS sources and stakeholders, where data from each HIS source is extracted to form a replica that operates as a data supplier in the HIE, and each stakeholder is interested in accessing patient data across multiple edge servers and operates as a data consumer.
+The goal is to demonstrate the way that the full HHIEA architecture as shown in Figure 14 can efficiently manage an HIE scenario by providing the combined functionalities of multiple architectural styles.
+Figure 15 visualizes the process by complementing the previously HIS infrastructure with details from the proposed HHIEA.

-HHIEA components in Figure 19 are the publish and subscribe services, which are used to realize automated reporting, and the secure messaging bus, which implements the extendable message-based communication between the various HIT sources and allows for the execution of SOA/grid services.
-Furthermore, each HIT source is equipped with an SOAP interface for the generation of outgoing messages and the processing of incoming messages.
-HITs that frequently exchange medical record data additionally make use of FHIR server implementations to standardize transferred messages.
-Data warehouses add support for data aggregation and analysis at eligible HIT sources, and may also be accessed via message bus and through services offered by the HIT source.
+HHIEA components in Figure 15 are the publish and subscribe services, which are used to realize automated reporting, and the secure messaging bus, which implements the extendable message-based communication between the various HIS sources and allows for the execution of SOA/grid services.
+Furthermore, each HIS source is equipped with an SOAP interface for the generation of outgoing messages and the processing of incoming messages.
+Data warehouses add support for data aggregation and analysis at eligible HIS sources, and may also be accessed via message bus and by services offered by the HIS source.
 In this infrastructure, concepts from multiple system architectures are used to resolve identified collaborative links.
 The following reviews the usage of the various architectures in support of the realistic scenario.